Secrets of St Rémy: The Best Place for a Picnic

 Continue reading here to discover this small lake near St Remy de Provence.
 The location was the site of a Roman dam from approximately 1 BC.

 Picnic Essentials from Provence

 Picnic is a universal term for enjoying a culinary experience outdoors with some of your favourite portable foods.
 The French, though, take the word pique-nique to an elevated culinary level!
 My experiences in North America pale in comparison to the memorable pique-nique outings in Provence.

 Start with a Plan (or Not)

 You start with a basket, backpack or cooler of the foods and wine you want to share with your family, friends or hiking/cycling group.
-Often, the destination is as important as the precious cargo you are transporting.
-It could be a hiking adventure to one of the beautiful Calanques near Marseille or Cassis, or it could be a bike trip to one of your favourite villages.
-I love cycling in Bonnieux and Saignon as the views are so breathtaking and the hills so challenging.
+The destination is often as important as the cargo you are transporting.
+It could be a hiking adventure to one of the beautiful Calanques near Marseille or Cassis or a bike trip to one of your favourite villages.
+I love cycling in Bonnieux and Saignon as the views are breathtaking and the hills challenging.